SAP-archive/teched2020-CX260/exercises/exercise-7/README.md

 ## Exercise 7.2 ComparisonFeaturesService

 The implementation of the `ComparisonFeaturesService` is fairly complex.
 We're not going over this implementation in detail, as there's nothing Spartacus specific to it.
-You can copy it from the provided source, and read through the inline comments if you like to understand how it works.
+You can copy [the implementation](https://github.com/SAP-samples/teched2020-CX260/blob/exercises/7-comparison-features/sample-storefront/src/app/product-comparison/comparison-features/comparison-features.service.ts) from the sample code and read through the inline comments if you like to understand how it works.
 A few gotchas on this implementation:

 - We're comparing the products by product feature groups (Classifications), feature (Classification Features) and feature values.
-- We've introduced a few types to improve type safety in the implementation
+- We've introduced a few interfaces to improve type safety in the implementation, you should also copy those over [from the sample code](https://github.com/SAP-samples/teched2020-CX260/blob/exercises/7-comparison-features/sample-storefront/src/app/product-comparison/comparison-features/model.ts).
 - If you're familiar with the SAP commerce classification system, you will better understand the data model
 - We compare the the actual values, and generate a single string value to show in the UI
 - We resolve the value type, so that we can show various content in the UI (i.e. boolean checkbox)